Craft beer is a growing field.

-Choosing the right location is a make or break decision for every brewery.
-And, there’s a lot to think about – cost, how much space is needed, actual location, renovation costs for creating a tap-room or brew-pub, zoning restrictions…
+Choosing the right location is a make-or-break decision for every brewery.
+There’s a lot to think about – cost, how much space is needed, actual location, renovation costs for creating a tap-room or brew-pub, zoning restrictions…

 Once you’ve outlined exactly what you need from your space, you can keep those needs in mind as you review different facilities.